rtrisnoj/esp-idf/docs/en/api-guides/build-system.rst

 The component named ``main`` is special because it automatically requires all other components in the build.
 So it's not necessary to pass ``REQUIRES`` or ``PRIV_REQUIRES`` to this component.
 See :ref:`renaming main <rename-main>` for a description of what needs to be changed if no longer using the ``main`` component.

+.. _component-common-requirements:

 Common component requirements
 -----------------------------

 To avoid duplication, every component automatically requires some "common" IDF components even if they are not mentioned explicitly.
 Headers from these components can always be included.

-The list of common components is: cxx, newlib, freertos, esp_hw_support, heap, log, lwip, soc, hal, esp_rom, esp_common, esp_system.
+The list of common components is: cxx, newlib, freertos, esp_hw_support, heap, log, soc, hal, esp_rom, esp_common, esp_system, xtensa/riscv.

 Including components in the build
 ----------------------------------